boadadf/python-scada/README.md

 OpenSCADA Lite is a modular, extensible, and modern SCADA (Supervisory Control and Data Acquisition) + GIS platform written in Python.
 Following the principle of keeping things simple, it is designed for rapid prototyping, research, and small-to-medium automation projects, with a focus on clarity, testability, and real-time feedback via WebSockets.
+OpenSCADA Lite is offered free for testing purposes and licensed for commercial use.
+Open is referred to its capability to be extended by anyone with Python knowledge.

 ---